moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 ## How does a reservoir simulator work?

 Modern reservoir simulators predominantly use a fully or partially implicit scheme for solving the governing equations.
 For brevity, we will limit our selves to the fully implicit case in this blog post.
+A rough sketch of a time stepping loop [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) is as follows:

-1. Evaluate _properties_ based on current primary variables $\mathbf{x}$.
+1. __Properties__: Evaluate constitutive laws based on current primary variables $\mathbf{x}$ and the primary variables at the previous time-step $\mathbf{x}_0$.
-2. Compute the residual equations $\mathbf{r}$ and the corresponding Jacobian matrix from the evaluated properties and current primary variables
+2. __Assembly__: Compute the residual equations $\mathbf{r}$ and the corresponding Jacobian matrix from the evaluated properties and current primary variables
-3. Check convergence by checking the magnitude of $\mathbf{r}$ since equations on residual form are solved when $\mathbf{r} = \mathbf{0}$
+3. __Convergence__: Check convergence by checking the magnitude of $\mathbf{r}$ since equations on residual form are solved when $\mathbf{r} = \mathbf{0}$.If the equations are converged, set $\mathbf{x}_0 \gets \mathbf{x}$ and go to the next time-step, starting from point 1.
-4. Solve some linear system to obtain an update $\Delta \mathbf{x} = -J^{-1}\mathbf{r}$ to the primary variables.
+4. __Linear solve__: If we have not yet converged, solve the linearized system to obtain an update $\Delta \mathbf{x} = -J^{-1}\mathbf{r}$ to the primary variables.
+5. __Update__: Update the primary variables $\mathbf{x} \gets \mathbf{x} + \Delta \mathbf{x}$ with a bit of logic to avoid overshoots and unphysical values

+My notation skips over a lot of complexity, but the simulation itself can be divided into these five steps, with a time-stepping loop around it that handles time-step cuts, changes in controls, and so on.

+### A small exampe

 Let us consider a simple two-component, two-phase CO2-H2O model used for CO2 storage by geological sequestration (CCS) with thermal effects.
+An engineer would create a 3D model of an saline aquifer with certain geological properties, place one or more wells, and then simulate injection of CO2 for a time period of 30 days or 10,000 years to look at how the CO2 distributes in the aquifer model and how the pressure of the system changes.

-We have some reservoir and wells, and the reservoir is divided (discretized) into a number of cells with known volume and connections to neighboring cells.
-The problem is then to predict how the species and energy moves, given operational constraints (a policy for injection of CO2) for a time period that could be 30 days or 10,000 years depending on the questions an engineer has.
+In the reservoir simulator, the reservoir is divided (discretized) into a number of cells with known volume and connections to neighboring cells.
+The problem is then to predict how the species and energy moves, given operational constraints (a policy for injection of CO2) for a time period.
+In broad strokes, the number of cells and the amount of time to be simulated determines the actual runtime of the computer program.

 ### Governing equations